OneSignal/geocoder_rs/README.md

 to run the tests:

-    rake thermite:test # runs the Rust tests ruby test/test_geocoder.rb # if the gem has been installed locally
+    rake test # runs the Rust tests and Ruby tests

 ## releasing